idleberg/gulp-xml-validator/README.md

 ```

 > [!IMPORTANT]
 > This plugin is now pure ESM.
 [Read how to migrate your `Gulpfile`](https://gist.github.com/noraj/007a943dc781dc8dd3198a29205bae04).
-Alternatively, you can use any 1.x version.
+Alternatively, you can continue using the an *unsupported* 1.x version.

 ### Options